GellitheAlien/ECE2112-PA4/README_PA4_1.md

 The resulting figure contains three bar graphs showing the sample mean according to Track, Gender, and Hometown.

+* The highest sample mean in the Track category is Communication

 Based on the calculated sample means, the Communication track has a mean of 67.975, Instrumentation has 65.225, and Microelectronics has 67.500.
 The notebook therefore identifies Communication as having the highest sample mean in the Track category.

-* The highest sample mean in the Track category is Communication
+* The highest sample mean in the Gender category is Male

 The calculated sample mean is 66.616667 for Female students and 67.183333 for Male students.
 The notebook therefore identifies Male as having the higher sample mean in the Gender category.

-* The highest sample mean in the Gender category is Male
+* The highest sample mean in the Hometown category is Luzon

 The calculated sample mean is 68.083333 for Luzon, 66.678571 for Mindanao, and 65.750000 for Visayas.
 The notebook therefore identifies Luzon as having the highest sample mean in the Hometown category.

-* The highest sample mean in the Hometown category is Luzon
+The dataset shows differences in average scores across Track, Gender, and Hometown groups.
+However, these differences describe only the observed data and do not establish that a student's Track, Gender, or Hometown causes a higher or lower board-exam score.

 The End.